 Company positioning is a marketing strategy that aims to distinguish a brand from its competitors and make it memorable for consumers.

-We can say that positioning is a figurative shell, a way of transmitting brand ideas using different means.
-It should be felt at every point of contact between the brand and the consumer: in the name, visual image, advertising campaigns, social networks.
+Able to say that situating could be a metaphorical shell, a way of transmitting brand thoughts utilizing diverse implies.
+It should be felt at each point of contact between the brand and the shopper:

 The Importance of Brand Positioning

-If a company and its products do not have a clear positioning, the consumer will most likely pass by and choose another product or service with a clear positioning.
-If a company does not build its positioning consciously, it will develop spontaneously, which means that this process will become uncontrollable.
-This can lead to a drop in demand or being forced out of the market by competitors.
-Here are a few more reasons why positioning is important:
+In the event that a company and its items don’t have a clear situating, the shopper will most likely pass by and select another item or benefit with a clear situating.
+In case a company does not construct its positioning deliberately, it’ll create suddenly, which implies that this prepare will gotten to be wild.
+This may lead to a drop in request or being constrained out of the showcase by competitors.
+Here are many more reasons why situating is vital:

 ● Helps to differentiate from competitors